slatedocs/slate/source/includes/websocket/private/_balances.md

 }
 ```

-A `balance` event is sent whenever one or more of your balances changes.
+A `balance` event is a balance update notification sent whenever one or more of your balances changes.

 The `total` balance value will appear only if it has changed.